kianenigma/what-blockchain-actually/content/Content/Introduction.md

 Yet, I cannot deny that my understanding of blockchains has a Polkadot-oriented bias: I learned all of this *through the lens of Polkadot*, so some degree of bias is unavoidable.

 That being said, I believe that Polkadot has been a great project for me to learn blockchains from.
-This is because based on my comparisons to the rest of the ecosystem, Polkadot is an interesting mix of:
+This is because based on my comparisons to the rest of the ecosystems, Polkadot is an interesting mix of:
 - Trying out radically new technical and social experiments
 - Most importantly, it remains vigorously "aligned" with the original, Bitcoin and Ethereum style cyberpunk Web3 **values**.